 Yet, many people do not get restful sleep.
 Recently, researchers at University of California, Berkeley, uncovered some of the most important factors that contribute to waking up feeling alert and refreshed after a night of sleep.
 Their findings were published in the scientific journal Nature Communications.

-Following are the secrets to a good night’s sleep.
+Following are the secrets to a good night’s sleep, according to the study.

 You can’t blame your genes (much)

 Before uncovering the secrets to restful sleep, it’s important to dispel a myth: The notion that your genes largely determine how well you sleep turns out to be false.

 Both identical and fraternal twins were included in the study specifically so researchers could determine the role that genes play in how alert and refreshed you feel upon waking up.

 As it turns out, genetics account for only about 25% of differences in sleep experience across the study participants.
 Factors such as environment and behavior account for the rest.

 In a summary of the study’s findings, Matthew Walker, UC Berkeley professor of neuroscience and psychology and the study’s senior author, says:

 “How you wake up each day is very much under your own control, based on how you structure your life and your sleep.
 You don’t need to feel resigned to any fate, throwing your hands up in disappointment because, ‘… it’s my genes, and I can’t change my genes.’
 There are some very basic and achievable things you can start doing today, and tonight, to change how you awake each morning, feeling alert and free of that grogginess.”